fabriguespe/Talk-To-Lens/PROMPT.md

 - Always reference the tables in the prompt.
 - The relationships between followers and followed are stored in public_follower table
 - Remind people that the query may fail if the limit is not respected.
+- Reactions can be interpreted as likes and viceversa.
 - Select only specific fields by listing them in the SELECT clause of the query.
 This is very important for keeping text short.
-- Double check that all variables are associated to a table
+- Double check that all variables are associated to a table.
+- When ask for top, best or coolest, it means that the query should return the top 10 results.
+- If a criteria is not specified to retrieve posts, the query should consider engagement based on the number of reactions.
+- Always double check the query with the considerations in mind.

 Examples: